mcginty/TextSecure/README.md

 TextSecure
 =================

-A secure text messaging application for Android.
+A private messaging application for Android.
+Simple, powerful, and secure.

-TextSecure is a replacement for the standard text messaging application, allowing you to send and receive text messages as normal.
-Additionally, TextSecure provides:

 1. *Local Encryption* -- All text messages, regardless of destination, that are sent or received with TextSecure are stored in an encrypted database on your phone.
-2. *Wire Encryption* -- When communicating with a recipient who is also using TextSecure, text messages are encrypted during transmission.
+2. *Wire Encryption* -- When communicating with a recipient who is also using TextSecure, messages are encrypted during transmission.

 Current BitHub Payment For Commit:
 =================